ircdocs/modern-irc/index.md

 Once client registration is complete, the server MUST send at least one `RPL_ISUPPORT` numeric to the client.
 The server MAY send more than one `RPL_ISUPPORT` numeric and consecutive `RPL_ISUPPORT` numerics SHOULD be sent adjacent to each other.

 Clients SHOULD NOT assume a server supports a feature unless it has been advertised in `RPL_ISUPPORT`.
 For `RPL_ISUPPORT` parameters which specify a 'default' value, clients SHOULD assume the default value for these parameters until the server advertises these parameters itself.
-This is generally done for compatibility reasons with older versions of the IRC protocol that do not require nor specify the `RPL_ISUPPORT` numeric.
+This is generally done for compatibility reasons with older versions of the IRC protocol that do not specify the `RPL_ISUPPORT` numeric.

 The ABNF representation for this is: